Powered by Smartsupp

 Flora & Fauna

-The nature in Botswana is very diverse.
-While the Kalahari Desert is in the south, for example, there is the Kalahari Desert in the northwest Okavango Delta.
+Nature in Botswana is very diverse.
+While the Kalahari Desert is in the South, for example, there is the Kalahari Desert in the Northwest Okavango Delta.
 It is the largest inland delta in the world and is home to many animals.
 This wonderful world is spread over 20,000 square kilometers, full of animals and plants that can only be seen here.

 Incomparable is also the Chobe National Park, located in the northeast.
 One of the largest contiguous elephant populations can be found here, but hippos and crocodiles, buffaloes and countless bird species also populate the park.